Remix-Design/RemixIcon/README.md

 ### Icon Request

 If there is no suitable icon for your usage scenario, you can create an [issue](https://github.com/Remix-Design/remixicon/issues) with a title of "Icon request: <Icon name>" and fill the issue template.

+> RemixIcon is mainly focuses on user interface icons.
+If we did not include the logo icons you were looking for, I recommend this icon library - [Simple Icons](https://github.com/simple-icons/simple-icons)

 ### Icon Search Keywords